 As I mentioned earlier, you may have several other questions about the procedure or your choice of implants.
 Jot them down and bring them with you to your consultation so you can remember to ask them.

-Women considering breast augmentation travel from Boise and throughout Idaho and Wyoming to our locations in Idaho Falls and Jackson Hole to have their surgeries.
-You can request a consultation at one of those locations using the online form or call us at (208) 881-5351 (Idaho Falls, ID) or (307) 201-7121 (Wilson, WY).
+Women considering breast augmentation travel from Boise and throughout Idaho and Wyoming to our Idaho Falls location to have their surgeries.
+You can request a consultation at one of those locations using the online form or call us at (208) 881-5351.